marklogic/marklogic-kubernetes/README.md

 ### Installing MarkLogic Helm Chart

-This helm chart installation will create a single-node MarkLogic cluster with a Default group.
-The cluster will be allocated with a persistent volume of 10GB, 2 vCPUs, and 4 GB RAM.
+This below example Helm Chart installation will create a single-node MarkLogic cluster with a "Default" group.
+A 10GB persistent valume, 2 vCPUs, and 4 GB of RAM will be allocated for the pod.

-1. Add MarkLogic Repo to Helm using this command:
+1. Add MarkLogic Repo to Helm:
 ```
 helm repo add marklogic https://marklogic.github.io/marklogic-kubernetes/
 ```
-2. Create a Kubernetes namespace using below command:
+2. Create a Kubernetes namespace:
 ```
 kubectl create namespace marklogic
 ```
-3. Create a secret to store MarkLogic admin credentials that includes username, password and wallet-password:
+3. When installing the Helm Chart, if a secret is not provided, the MarkLogic admin credentials will be generated automatically.
+To create a secret to specify custom admin credentials including the username, password and wallet-password, use the following command (substituting the desired values):
-Substitute your choice of values for admin credentials in the below command:
 ```
 kubectl create secret generic ml-admin-secrets \
     --from-literal=username='' \